 These models design teaching based on the desired demonstration of a student’s skills, abilities, and knowledge.
 This differs from the traditional process of learning because it does not focus on rote exercises in a fixed schedule or routine.

 This approach to learning isn’t new.
 Hundreds of years ago, tradespeople, craftsmen, and guilds used “competencies,” or a set of standards to measure an apprentice’s ability to complete a task.
-Licensure for doctors and nurses also measure student mastery by developing a series of “competencies” or standards that a student must pass to earn the appropriate credential.
+Licensure for doctors and nurses also measures student mastery by developing a series of “competencies” or standards that a student must pass to earn the appropriate credential.

 It’s no different from the style of learning and assessment that you apply when you want to hire someone to build that deck.